-We know some people are suffering financially so we have brought in a number of measures so we can help you out.
+We know some people are suffering financially so we have brought in several measures so we can help you out.

 Burials and Crematoria services is one of the areas we’ve looked at.
-We are going to freeze our fees and charges for the cost of burials (interments) and cremations and, for the next six months, reduce them by £100.
+We froze our fees and charges for the cost of burials (interments) and cremations and, from April to the end of September 2020, reduced them by £100.

 Services at Hollinwood Crematorium Chapel